EvildevStudios/psintegra-chat/README.md

 ## License

-Psintegra API is licensed under the MIT License.
+Libre Consejo API is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.